Statistics

 Medication Management

 For many people with epilepsy, anti-seizure medications are prescribed to control and prevent seizures.
-It is crucial to adhere consistently to the prescribed medication schedule to maintain seizure control and overall well-being in the workplace.
+It is crucial to adhere consistently to the prescribed medication to maintain seizure control and overall well-being in the workplace.

 Exercise 1: Download and complete the My Epilepsy Template available from Epilepsy Action UK: